 - Remove seeds and rind from watermelon.
 Cut into pieces and place in a large bowl.
 Use your hand to smash/cut the pieces into smaller ones.
 We want a pulp with small watermelon pieces.

 - Taste the pulp.
 If it is sweet, don’t add any sugar.
 If not, add one tablespoon and taste.
-Add as many tablespoons as you want to get the desired sweetness.
-Add one tablespoon olive oil, honey, cinnamon and gradually the flour.
+Add as many tablespoons according to taste.
+Add one tablespoon olive oil, honey, cinnamon and gradually the sifted flour.
 Toss to combine and dissolve the flour.

 - Bake for 50 minutes to 1 hour in the preheated oven.
 It is ready when golden and crispy around the edges.
 It remains soft in the center.